+The Downtown Oakland Parking Study was designed to explore parking issues and opportunities in the heart of Oakland.
+The study informs how future transportation and parking policies and investments can support local retail and economic growth.
 This year-long study built on similar studies conducted in the Jack London, Montclair and Temescal neighborhoods in 2009.
 Current conditions and peer-City reviews, data collection and analysis, surveys and public outreach and stakeholder oversight resulted in a series of deliverables culminating in a Parking Management Report that includes recommendations and implementation plans designed to move from concept to reality on the streets of downtown Oakland.
-The ongoing study helped Oakland secure federal funding for Park Oakland, the City's demand-responsive parking and mobility initiative.
+The ongoing study helped Oakland secure federal funding for a demand-responsive parking and mobility initiative set to begin in the fall of 2016.
 This study was made possible by a Metropolitan Transportation Commission (MTC) Technical Assistance Program grant.
 The City has retained the transportation planning firm Nelson\Nygaard Consulting Associates to assist City staff in completing this study.